Kiran Rao

-Kiran Rao (born 7 November 1973) is an Indian film producer, screenwriter, and director who works in Hindi cinema.
-In 2016, Rao co-founded Paani Foundation, a non-profit organisation working towards the mission of fighting drought in Maharashtra.
+Kiran Rao (born 7 November 1973) is an Indian filmmaker who works in Hindi cinema.
+She has directed the films Dhobi Ghat (2011) and Laapataa Ladies (2024).
+In 2016, Rao co-founded Paani Foundation, a non-profit organisation.

-She is the board member of Mumbai Academy of the Moving Image.

 Early life

-Kiran Rao was born on 7 November 1973 in Bangalore, and grew up in Kolkata.
-In 1992, her parents decided to leave Calcutta so she moved to Mumbai with Ajay Goyal.
-She graduated with a food sciences major from the Sophia College for Women in 1995.
+Kiran Rao was born on 7 November 1973 in Bengaluru, daughter of retired army officer C R Rao and Uma Rao.
+She grew up in Calcutta, where she attended Loreto House & La Martinière for Girls.
+In 1992, her parents decided to leave Calcutta for Bangalore so she moved to Mumbai for undergraduate studies.
+She graduated with an economics major from the Sophia College for Women in 1995.
 She attended the Social Communications Media course at the Sophia Polytechnic for two months, but then quit and left for Delhi.
-She got her master's degree at AJK Mass Communication Research Center at Jamia Millia Islamia, New Delhi.
+She got her master's degree at AJK Mass Communication Research Centre at Jamia Millia Islamia, New Delhi.

 Actress Aditi Rao Hydari is Rao's first cousin.
 Rao's paternal and Hydari's maternal grandfather, J. Rameshwar Rao, was the Raja of Wanaparthy, a large estate under the Nizam of Hyderabad.
-Wanaparthy is a district of Telangana.

 Career

 Rao started her career as the assistant director in the epic film Lagaan directed by Ashutosh Gowariker, whom she also assisted later on Swades: We, the People.
 Lagaan was nominated for 74th Academy Awards in the foreign language film category.
 Aamir Khan produced and starred in the same film.
 Before Lagaan, she has also done minute role of supporting actress in Dil Chahta Hai.
 She also worked as second assistant director with Academy Award-nominated director Mira Nair on the indie hit Monsoon Wedding.

 She scripted and directed the film Dhobi Ghat, which was released in January 2011 under Aamir Khan Productions.
-She has started writing her next film which will have roots in Kolkata.
+She has started writing her next film which had roots in Kolkata.